What is a partial refusal?

 What is the basis of the partial rejection?

 In the majority of cases, the basis for the partial refusal will likely be a likelihood of confusion with one or more registered marks.
 The reason why the refusal is partial is because the rejection applies only to a portion of the goods or services in your trademark application.
-The examining attorney believes a likelihood of confusion exists with a portion of the goods or services in your trademark application.
-The remaining items in your identification of goods/services are fine.

-How to respond to partial refusal
+How to respond to partial refusal in the Office Action

 1. Delete the goods and/or services objected to by the trademark examining attorney;